-This program will offer all courses via remote instruction in the Spring semester of 2021.
+Due to the pandemic, this program will offer all courses via remote instruction throughout the summer sessions of 2021.
 If you have additional questions regarding the delivery of coursework, please use the contact section below to reach out to the Program Coordinator.

 The Educational Leadership program at Montclair State University is committed to preparing excellent and dedicated school leaders for the state of New Jersey.
 This practice-driven program will guide aspiring leaders to develop principles of moral leadership and cultivate a democratic vision for schools and learning.
 With both a strong theoretical foundation and a practical structure framed around the principles of adult learning theory, the program will provide students with an excellent academic background and professional preparation to become accomplished school leaders.
 The program integrates classroom-based studies with extensive and intensive fieldwork.
 It guides students to develop their own practical wisdom and to relate that wisdom to the scholarship of educational leadership.

 Graduate students have several options for format, time, duration and place in order to complete the specific requirements for the MA in Educational Leadership.

 Our fast track option allows students to earn the full master’s degree with both principal and supervisor certifications in 14 months while working full-time.
 Each cohort runs on a summer-to-summer time schedule.